vetronics/cli_scripts/README.md

 This repository contains several command-line scripts designed to perform the following tasks:

-1. **Folder Creation Script** (C++): Automatically creates a specified number of folders in the current directory.
-2. **CMD Automation Script** (C++): Provides a set of network-related and system diagnostics commands (e.g., cleaning temp files, displaying network parameters, pinging websites, viewing active connections, and displaying system info).
+1. **CMD Automation Script** (C++): Provides a set of network-related and system diagnostics commands (e.g., cleaning temp files, displaying network parameters, pinging websites, viewing active connections, and displaying system info).
-3. **Decibel Calculation Script** (C++): Calculates decibel (dB) values for a set of voltage readings based on a reference voltage.
+2. **Decibel Calculation Script** (C++): Calculates decibel (dB) values for a set of voltage readings based on a reference voltage.
-4. **Unit Conversion Script** (C++): Calculates multiples and submultiples for various physical units (e.g., meter, kilogram, second, volt, etc.), given an input value.
+3. **Unit Conversion Script** (C++): Calculates multiples and submultiples for various physical units (e.g., meter, kilogram, second, volt, etc.), given an input value.

 These scripts integrate with Python for ASCII art in the terminal, providing a visually appealing interface.